-Android offers APIs that allow apps to use fingerprints for authentication and allows users to authenticate by using their fingerprint scans on supported devices.
-These APIs are used in conjunction with the Android Keystore system.
+Android offers APIs that allow apps to use fingerprints for authentication and users to authenticate by using their fingerprint scans on supported devices.
+These APIs are used in conjunction with the Android KeyStore system.
+Android 11 and higher uses the Biometric Manager Authenticator interface, which defines the types of authentication that applications can require: Biometric Strong, Biometric Weak, and Device Credential.